The service description files for Dinit each describe a

 as a username or numeric ID.
 If specified by name, the group for the

-process will also be set to the primary group of the specified user.
+process will also be set to the primary group of the specified user, and

 - env-file =